Type conversion (also known as coercion or casting) is an operation that allows us to transform a value from one data type to another.

 (dataType)object

-- object: is the object that you want to convert.
+- object: is the object to be converted.

 For example, if we have a variable of type float

-and we want to convert it to an int
+and want to convert it to an int

 float decimalNumber = 3.14f;